-If you provide any employee with a company car, this is a benefit in kind.
-When your employee starts using the car, submit a P46 (Car) form to HMRC.
+When you provide any employee with a company car, this is a benefit in kind.
+If you don't payroll this benefit, submit a P46 (Car) to HMRC when your employee starts using the car.
 They then calculate the liability due.
-If you payroll the car liability via a Benefit in Kind, don't submit a P46 (Car).
+Don't submit a P46 (Car) if you payroll the car liability instead using a Benefit in Kind (BIK) payment.

 Use Sage 50 Payroll to create car records and submit P46 (Car) forms.